Maxscores/fantasy_football_forever/README.md

 * [x] Players can be favorited/unfavorited by Logged in Users
 * [x] Player show page shows their player bio
   * [ ] Player show page shows their current stats via API
+    - didn't find free api with this info, data is loaded during seeding
-  * [ ] Player show page gives their current social media opinion
+  * [x] Player show page gives their current social media opinion
+    - uses dummy twitter handles
 * [x] Player show page shows which FF team they're on
 * [x] Players belong to one FF team
 * [x] Players have many FF users that have favorited them